boostorg/redis/README.md

 * [Client-side caching](https://redis.io/docs/manual/client-side-caching/)

-The connection class supports server pushes by means of the `aedis::connection::async_receive` function, the coroutine shows how to used it
+The connection class supports server pushes by means of the `boost::redis::connection::async_receive` function, the coroutine shows how to used it

 ```cpp